 Where we sit in the landscape

-The “efficient reasoning” literature is booming, but existing work clusters into two camps — neither of which directly addresses learned binary mode routing:
+The “efficient reasoning” literature is booming, but existing work clusters into two camps:

 Camp 1: Continuous budget control — These papers ask “how many tokens should the model spend?” and control reasoning length rather than making a discrete mode decision.
 Curriculum-Aware Budget Scheduling assigns per-query token budgets; Leash uses adaptive length penalties; S1 budget forcing inserts <wait> tokens; The Art of Efficient Reasoning surveys the space.
-These approaches operate on a continuous axis (token count) and typically require length penalties or truncation mechanisms.
+These approaches operate on a continuous axis (token count) and are best suited for tasks that all require some reasoning but at varying depths (e.g., easy math → hard math).
+They don’t address the more fundamental question of whether to reason at all — a critical distinction when the task mix includes both reasoning-heavy tasks and simple tasks (formatting, chitchat) where any thinking degrades quality.

-What’s missing (our contribution): A method that (a) treats the think/no-think decision as a discrete, learned routing action within the model itself, (b) trains it end-to-end via RL using counterfactual evidence of when thinking actually helps, and (c) requires zero infrastructure changes — no architecture modifications, no separate classifier, no length penalties.
-The question “whether to think” is more fundamental than “how long to think” — it’s the coarsest-grained but highest-impact compute allocation decision.
+Our contribution: (a) treats the think/no-think decision as a discrete, learned routing action within the model itself, (b) trains it end-to-end via RL using continuous counterfactual utility gap that preserves signal magnitude, (c) uses advantage overwrite for clean routing/content gradient separation, (d) introduces a curriculum that transitions from supervised paired rollouts to autonomous self-routing, and (e) requires zero infrastructure changes — no architecture modifications, no SFT cold start, no separate classifier, no length penalties.

 6. Open Questions & Future Directions